Ratapay/ratapayphp/README.md

 ### __5. Client__

-Client will process the invoice to Ratapay
+Client will process the request to Ratapay

 Instantiated with